XavierElon/v4/src/content/projects/Cube/index.md

 ---

 A text based game based off of the movie Cube.
-Implements data structures, polymorphism, pointers, and more.
+Implements data structures, polymorphism, pointers, iheritance, objects, memory management and more.